 - The recipient country has similar or stronger data protection laws.

-2. Safeguards for Non-Adequate Countries
+2. Protections to Non-Adequate Countries

 3. Data Portability